-An external 8 ohm, 4 watt speaker may be connected to the PA speaker jack located on the rear panel when the transceiver is used as a public address system.
-The speaker should be directed away from the microphone to prevent acoustic feed-back.
-Physical separation or isolation of the microphone and speaker must be used when operating the PA at high output levels.
+An external 8-ohm, 4-watt speaker must be connected to the PA SPKR. jack located on the rear panel when the transceiver is used as a public address system.
+The speaker should be directed away from the microphone to prevent acoustic feedback.
+Physical separation or isolation of the microphone and speaker is important when operating the PA at high output levels.